pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 ## Project description and user needs
 (Week 2-3)

+As opposed to physical meetings or gatherings, participants do not have a spatial location relative to each other, i.e., there is only one “sound source” for all speakers.
+This does not necessarily scale well.
+Especially in larger gatherings, people cannot naturally form groups by walking up to each other and start talking without disturbing the whole meeting.
+How can this be mimicked in online meetings instead of artificial concepts like break-out rooms, but without making it too complex or “playful”?

     TODO
 Add a description of your project, based on your needfinding and brainstorming.
 Minimum answer the following questions:
 - What are the problem the users are facing?